 Hunter Biden plea deal falls apart, lawyers huddle to try to salvage agreement

-A plea agreement between federal prosecutors and Hunter Biden appeared to be in jeopardy Wednesday morning as the judge refused to sign off on a deal that would have seen the president's son enter guilty pleas to two misdemeanor tax charges and enter a diversion program in lieu of pleading guilty to a felony gun possession count.
+A plea agreement between federal prosecutors and Hunter Biden is in jeopardy Wednesday morning as the judge refused to sign off on a deal that would have seen the president's son enter guilty pleas to two misdemeanor tax charges and enter a diversion program in lieu of pleading guilty to a felony gun possession count.

 The hearing is continuing, and the judge, Maryellen Noreika, has given prosecutors and Biden's defense attorneys the opportunity to resolve her concerns, which relate specifically to including a diversion program agreement while he remains under investigation.